-- 1. This is an excellent example of a Black male skull. - a.
+- 1. This is an excellent example of a skull from a Black (African American) individual.[2] - a.
 The concept of race assessment is controversial.
 It may be worthwhile to review the varying schools of thought on this issue.
-Short summaries from the perspective of the forensic anthropologist[2] and forensic pathologist[3] are readily available. - b.
+Short summaries from the perspective of the forensic anthropologist[3] and forensic pathologist[2] are readily available. - 2.
 In many circumstances, the skull alone will allow an investigator to correctly determine sex.[4]
 However, the findings in the skull should never be treated in isolation; rather, they should be incorporated into your 'whole case' database.
 This database should include information obtained from all other aspects of the case.
-From an osteologic perspective, this includes (importantly) the bones of the pelvis. - 2.
+From an osteologic perspective, this includes (importantly) the bones of the pelvis. - 3.
 Age assessment of skeletal remains is best done in the context of the entire skeleton.
 Assessment of the degree of suture closure can be used with some degree of success[1]; however, there is tremendous variability in the degree of closure process.
-Students must be cautioned that statistical data is based on populations, and may not necessarily be reflective of reality in an individual. - 3.
-This specimen might serve as a useful discussion piece for wisdom tooth eruption.
+Students must be cautioned that statistical data is based on populations, and may not necessarily be reflective of reality in an individual. - 4.
+It may be appropriate to discuss the concept of sutural (Wormian) bones and what role they may play in the forensic evaluation of cranial remains.
+It is most important that students understand sutural bones are normal variants which may be present with somewhat increased frequency in some racial groups; they must not be misdiagnosed as fractures. - 5.
+When assessing palate shape, be sure to sure to use the lingual margins of the maxillary arcade as your guide, and to mentally subtract such obscuring factors as buccal and/or lingual exostoses.